flare-labs-ltd/fasset-bots/docs/setup.md

 yarn run-agent
 ```

+We also provide the `systemd` services for running the bot as a daemon.
+For this, see [here](./docs/systemd/systemd-service.md).

 ## Minting

-1. Start and keep running the agent bot:

-    ```console
-    yarn run-agent
-    ```

-2. Fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native_address`.
+1. Fund the user wallet with some CFLR that you can find in the `secrets.json` file under `user.native_address`.
 You can get the CFLR tokens from the [faucet](https://faucet.towolabs.com/).

-3. Fund the user wallet with testnet XRP.
+2. Fund the user wallet with testnet XRP.
 You can use the XRP testnet [faucet](https://yusufsahinhamza.github.io/xrp-testnet-faucet/).
 Please keep in mind that agents take a minting fee.

-4. Mint the FtestXRP by running the command:
+3. Mint the FtestXRP by running the command:

     ```console
     yarn user-bot mint -a <agentVaultAddress> <amountLots> --fasset FtestXRP --secrets secrets.json